 If the thought of debt consolidation leaves you somewhat confused, scratching your head in search of meaningful answers, then you are not alone.
 It’s a sad fact that the vast majority of us are simply unable to get from one week to the next without some type of borrowing or credit line, whether it’s a mortgage, a string of credit cards, unpaid items from the catalogue, or even a dreaded payday loan.

-Of course, when you break it down to the simplest level, there are basically two types of debt that most of us get into.
-These are the debts we can realistically afford to repay, and the debts that have seemingly spiraled way beyond control that we simply don’t stand a chance of paying back on time.
+Of course, when you break it down to the simplest level, there are two types of debt that most of us get into.
+These are the debts we can realistically afford to repay, and the debts that have seemingly spiralled way beyond control that we simply don’t stand a chance of paying back on time.

-What is a Debt Consolidation Loan?
+What is a debt consolidation loan?

 Debt consolidation loans are a relatively new type of borrowing product aimed at reducing your monthly outgoings by lowering the interest rate on existing credit and extending the repayment period as an additional means of helping you budget.
 With debt consolidation, the idea is to simplify life without causing any unnecessary confusion.

-Although the consolidation loan might take a while longer to pay off, our friend is already enjoying some substantial savings on his debt both now and in the foreseeable future.
+Although the consolidation loan might take a while longer to pay off, our friend is already enjoying some substantial savings on his debt, both now and in the foreseeable future.

 If you have the required assets, a secured consolidation will probably be the best way forward.
 Secured borrowing products are always the more affordable option, as the lender has the added assurance that, should the borrower default, the debt will be paid back in full through the sale of any agreed assets used as security.
 This results in larger loan amounts being made available with less stringent borrowing criteria and longer repayment terms.